rockpearl3-hub/AI-Governance-Founders-Checklist-2026/FOUNDERS_AI_CHECKLIST.md

 * [ ] **The Emergency Brake (Human-in-the-Loop):** Can the AI make critical financial, medical, or legal decisions *completely alone*, or is there a human expert reviewing high-stakes outputs?
 * [ ] **The Disclaimer:** Does your app clearly tell the user: *"Hey, I am an AI assistant.
 I can make mistakes.
 Please double-check critical info"*?

-### 🟩 Step 4: The "Black Box" Test (Explainability)
+###  Step 4: The "Black Box" Test (Explainability)

 *The Goal: Being able to explain **why** the AI did what it did when a client asks.*

 * [ ] **The "Why" Factor:** If your AI rejects a user's application or flags an account, can you manually trace *why* it made that decision?
 * [ ] **No Magic Tricks:** Is your AI architecture so complex that even your lead developer has no idea how it reaches its conclusions?
 (If yes, document the logic immediately).

-### 🟩 Step 5: The Post-Launch Monitor (Continuous Auditing)
+###  Step 5: The Post-Launch Monitor (Continuous Auditing)

 *The Goal: Making sure the AI doesn't go wild after a few months.*

 * [ ] **Model Drift Tracking:** AI models get lazy or irrelevant over time as the real world changes.
 Do you have a schedule to retrain it?
 * [ ] **The Feedback Loop:** Is there a simple "Thumbs Up / Thumbs Down" button or a report form for users to flag bad AI answers?
 Who reviews those flags?

-### 🟩 Step 6: The "Geopolitical & Vendor Lock-in" Test (Infrastructure Safety)
+###  Step 6: The "Geopolitical & Vendor Lock-in" Test (Infrastructure Safety)
 *The Goal: Making sure your business doesn't vanish overnight if an AI provider blocks your country (e.g., Claude/Anthropic restrictions).*

 *   [ ] **The Backup Plan (Model Redundancy):** Are you relying 100% on a single foreign AI API?
-    *   *Fix:* Build your pipeline to easily switch between multiple vendors or open-source local models (like Llama 3) so your product stays alive if one vendor cuts access. step checklist for founders to protect their tech.
-Link below."*
+    *   *Fix:* Build your pipeline to easily switch between multiple vendors or open-source local models (like Llama 3) so your product stays alive if one vendor cuts access."*